thisissoon/timedance/content/releases/timedance-007-laksa.md

 +++

 <!-- Provide a summary/statement below -->
-Laksa debuts on Timedance delivering a refreshingly unique peak time dance floor track.
-Paired with a track learned for late night zoners on the flip.
+Laksa debuts on Timedance delivering the anthem ‘Contrasts’.

 140g record, mastered by Beau Thomas.
 Black sleeve w/ sticker and centre labels - artwork by Harry Butt